Invoicing framework

 Create and test

-Over a few weeks, my team and I planned, facilitated, and synthesized a week-long design sprint with other product designers and 10+ cross-functional stakeholders from marketing, legal, development, customer service, and product management.
+Over the next few weeks, I planned, facilitated, and synthesized 2 design sprints with other product designers and cross-functional stakeholders from external teams.

-We tested use cases with invoicers, iterated based on their feedback, aligned our designs more closely with the design system, and created scalable invoicing components.
+I tested use cases with Quickbooks invoicers, iterated based on their feedback, aligned our designs more closely with the Quickbooks design system, and created scalable invoicing components.

-We created durable patterns based on the following objectives: Less clicks is better, give easy access to what invoicers need, and keep global settings separate and out of the way.
+I created durable patterns based on the following principles: Less clicks is better, give easy access to what invoicers need, and keep global settings separate and out of the way.

 Refine visuals and content